Dinesh Gundu Rao

-Dinesh Gundu Rao (born 9 October 1969) is an Indian politician serving as the minister of health and family welfare since May 2023 in the government of Karnataka.
-He has previously held food and civil supplies, and consumer affairs portfolios, between 2015 and 2016.
+Dinesh Gundu Rao (born 9 October 1969) is an Indian politician who served as the minister of health and family welfare from May 2023 to June 2026 in the Government of Karnataka.
+He previously held the food and civil supplies and consumer affairs portfolios between 2015 and 2016.
 A member of the Indian National Congress, he served as president of its Karnataka unit, the Karnataka Pradesh Congress Committee, between 2018 and 2020.
 Rao has represented Gandhi Nagar in the Karnataka Legislative Assembly since 1999.
 He is the son of former Chief Minister of Karnataka R. Gundu Rao.

 Personal life

 Rao was born in a Hindu family in Kushalanagar, a town in Mysore State's Kodagu district (now Karnataka).
 He is the second of the three sons of former Chief Minister of Karnataka, R. Gundu Rao.
 His mother Varalakshmi (died 2019), older brother Mahesh and Rajesh both had stints in politics.
 Dinesh attended the Bishop Cotton Boys' School in Bangalore before securing an engineering degree in electronics and communications from B.M.S.
 College of Engineering in 1992.
-He married Tabassum in an interfaith marriage in 1994, and has two daughters with her: Ananya and Amira.
+He married Tabassum in an interfaith marriage in 1994, and has two daughters with her, Ananya and Amira.